 Waitaki Residents' Survey

-2020-21 Residents' Survey results
+2021-22 Residents' Survey results

-- The key priorities for improvement for Waitaki District Council overall relate to: Financial management, How rates are spent on services and facilities, Rates being fair and reasonable and Service fees being fair and reasonable.
+The key priorities identified in the report for improving overall perceptions of Council’s performance relate to: Perception of Leadership, How rates are spent on services and facilities, and Rates being fair and reasonable.

-2021 Residents' Survey Report
+2022 Residents' Survey Report

 Previous Residents' Survey Reports